Muhammad-UK/HR-Directory/README.md

-# Full Stack Web App for HR Directories
+# Full Stack Web App for an HR Directory